ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-11-15-data-science-swe.md

         with internal
         packages](https://realpython.com/python-application-layouts/#application-with-internal-packages).
-        In my opinion, it catches all use-cases if you want to write a library, a web application, or a command-line tool.
+        In my opinion, it catches all use-cases if you want to write a library, web application, or command-line tool.

     - Learn from open-source project structures by including a sensible README, changelog, and documentation.
 I highly-recommend [Hitchhiker's Guide to